ssamsonau/ClickThrough/README.md

 Files:

 * wrapper.R - contains "general" script calling to all other parts.
-Only subset of data is used (in order to be able to run on a regular desktop)
+Only subset of data is used (in order to be able to run on a regular desktop).
+(To load only subset of the data faster, cvs file was converted to SQLlite).
 * prepareDT.R - formats the data, creates additional features, removes data with too many factors (in order to be able to run on a regular desktop)
-* h2o.R - create learning model, using deep learning algorithm implemented in h2o package
-* h2o_predict.R - use build model make a prediction.
+* train_model.R - train model using neural network
+* myCustomClassSummary.R - used for custom metrics in training algorithm
-* install.R - used while running scripts on [Domino Data Lab](http://www.dominodatalab.com/)
+* useParallel.R - script used when Parallel execution needed.
+* prediction.R - do prediction.
+Fields without prediction (due to the limited amount of data used to train a model) filled with most probable value.